syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### MinimizeButton Template

-The minimize button for the dock window can be customized using the `MinimizeButtonTemplate` by setting with the TargetType as `ToggleButton`.
+The minimize button for the dock window can be customized using the `MinimizeButtonTemplate` by setting with the TargetType as ToggleButton.

 {% highlight xaml %}